 Non-executive directors are remunerated by way of fees and statutory superannuation.
-Current fees for Non-executive directors are from \$65,000 per annum and \$100,000 per annum for the Chairman.
-An additional amount of \$5,000 per annum is paid to the Chairman of the Audit and Risk Management and Remuneration Committees and an additional \$2,500 for members of these Committees.
+Current fees for non executive directors are from \$65,000 per annum and \$100,000 per annum for the Chairman.
+An additional amount of \$5,000 per annum was paid to the Chairman of the Audit and Risk Management and Remuneration Committees and an additional \$2,500 for members of these Committees during the reporting year.
+The Board has suspended the payment of committee fees from 1 July 2013 as a cost saving measure.